metrotyranno/zabbix-weathermap/readme.md

 This configuration is fairly straight forward.
 Keep in mind that the protocol should be correct.
 If you use HTTPS, the API url should be HTTPS too.

 ### Map Configuration ###
+The map configuration file is automatically generated on every run.
+It is created in a disabled state.

 **mapname.json**
 ```json
 {